Astig-1982/Solid-Properties-Project/TESTING.md

 ### Adding properties to the list in the **Profile** section and diplaying them in the **Select a property** dropdown list on the **detailed_service** page

 * I have tested this feature multiple times by simply adding properties to the list in the **Profile** section and checking that the same properties are rendered in the dropdown list on the **detailed_service** page.
-I have repeated this action severall times throught the development and the feature works everytime as expected.
+I have repeated this action severall times throught the development and the feature works every time as expected.

 ### Automated calculation of the total price